-The First Tranche Bonds bear interest on its principal amount from and including Issue Date at the rate of $[\bullet]$ % per annum, payable quarterly in arrear starting on $[\bullet]$ 2021 for the first interest payment date, and $[\bullet]$, $[\bullet]$, $[\bullet]$, and $[\bullet]$ of each year while the First Tranche Bonds are outstanding (each an "Interest Payment Date"), or the immediately succeeding Banking Day, without adjustment, if such Interest Payment Date is not a Banking Day.
-The last Interest Payment Date shall fall on the Maturity Date, or the immediately succeeding Banking Day, without any adjustment to the amount due.
+The First Tranche Bonds bear interest on its principal amount from and including Issue Date at the rate of [●]% per annum, payable quarterly in arrear starting on [●]2021 for the first interest payment date, and [●], [●], [●], and [●] of each year while the First Tranche Bonds are outstanding (each an "Interest Payment Date"), or the immediately succeeding Banking Day, without adjustment, if such Interest Payment Date is not a Banking Day.
+The last Interest Payment Date shall fall on the Maturity Date, or the immediately succeeding Banking Day if such day is not a Banking Day, without any adjustment to the amount due.